 As someone seeking blogs, the new finder service helps Technorati counter some criticism its taken over its Top 100 list.
 The plus to the Technorati system is that it allows, as it says, for people to make mini Top 100 lists in any particular topic.

 That's what someone like Robert Scoble wants, but the tagging system it's based on leaves all types of issues.
-My article for members, as Gary's previous review of Blog Finder, shows the problems you get with having to think of plural and stemming terms, not to mention alternative terms (search marketing or search engine marketing -- you've gotta do both).
+The story above and Gary's previous review of Blog Finder shows the problems you get with having to think of plural and stemming terms, not to mention alternative terms (search marketing or search engine marketing -- you've gotta do both).
 Josh Hallett covers some further criticisms as well here, plus points to a variety of other observations worth checking out.

 Also be sure to check out Yahoo's blog & feed finding service.
 I feel it's poorly known, in particular because Yahoo needs to do a much better job in making it visible.

-My past Yahoo Feed Search & Web Search Feeds Update post explains the service more and the Submitting To Yahoo's Feed Search post looks at webmaster issues plus touches on how it provides the type of mini-Top 100 lists that some want.
+My past Yahoo Feed Search & Web Search Feeds Update post explains the service more and the Submitting To Yahoo's Feed Search article for members takes a long look at webmaster issues plus touches on how it provides the type of mini-Top 100 lists that some want.

 Want to discuss Blog Finder?
 Please visit our Search Engine Watch Forums and start a thread!